ClementMadiot/FreeCodeCamp_lesson_Javascript/README.md

 In this spam filter project, I learn about capture groups, **positive lookaheads**, **negative lookaheads**, and other techniques to match any text I want.

+## Number-sorter : Learn Basic algorrithmic thinking by building a number sorter

+In this number sorter project, I learn how to implement and visualize different sorting algorithms like bubble sort, selection sort, and insertion sort – all with JavaScript.

+This project help me to understand the fundamental concepts behind these algorithms, and how I can apply them to sort numerical data in web applications.